The World to Come: Production

 It was announced in February 2019 that Casey Affleck would produce and star in the film, with Mona Fastvold directing.
 Katherine Waterston, Vanessa Kirby and Jesse Plemons were also cast in the film, although Plemons dropped out and was later replaced with Christopher Abbott.

-Principal photography began in September 2019.
+Principal photography in Romania began in September 2019.

 Music

 British composer Daniel Blumberg was commissioned to compose music for the film.
 He collaborated with avant-garde musicians including Peter Brötzmann, Josephine Foster and Steve Noble on the score, and enlisted Scott Walker producer Peter Walsh to co-produce.

 Release

-The film had its world premiere in competition at the Venice Film Festival on September 6, 2020.
-Shortly after, Bleecker Street acquired U.S. distribution rights to the film.
-Sony Pictures Worldwide Acquisitions will distribute the film outside the United States.
-It was released in a limited release on February 12, 2021, followed by video on demand on March 2, 2021.
-On 6 March 2022, it began showing on Sky Cinema Premiere in the United Kingdom.
+The World to Come had its world premiere in competition at the 77th Venice International Film Festival on September 6, 2020.
+Shortly afterward, Bleecker Street acquired US distribution rights to the film, with Sony Pictures Worldwide Acquisitions distributing it outside the United States.
+It was released in the US in select theaters on February 12, 2021, and on premium video on demand on March 2.
+On March 6, 2022, it began showing on Sky Cinema Premiere in the United Kingdom.